ameen-a/Stock-Predictor-9000/README.md

 ## TODO:

 - Refactor code using OOP (this project was completed before any OOP understanding)
-- Look into more modern Python GUI frameworks (PyQT)
+- Port to a more modern Python GUI frameworks (PyQT)